Trahloc/midi-qol/README.md

 ## Future releases **tentative** timetable

 - **12.0.0** will be v12 only and dnd5e v4.x compatible.
 Tentative date end of November.

-### Custom Sounds rewritten
-You will have to change your configuration

-Midi-qol is a module designed to help automate various parts of your game, specifically rolling attacks/casting spells and applying damage/effects.

-It has LOTS of configuration options which can be daunting.

 # Bug reports
 **Important** When submitting a bug report ALWAYS include your exported (from the misc tab) midi-qol settings.
 I really can't work out what is going on without them.